-- 1. No athlete SHALL return to participation in the athletic activity on the same day of concussion. - 2.
-If there is any loss of consciousness, vomiting or seizures, the athlete MUST be immediately transported to the hospital. - 3.
-Close observation of an athlete MUST continue following a concussion.
-The athlete should be monitored for an appropriate amount of time following the injury to ensure that there is no worsening/escalation of symptoms. - 4.
+- 1. No athlete SHALL return to participation in the athletic activity on the same day of head injury or concussion. - 2.
+If there is any loss of consciousness, vomiting or seizures, the athlete MUST be transported immediately to the hospital. - 3.
+The athlete should not be left alone after the injury.
+Close observation and monitoring of an athlete MUST continue following a concussion or head injury to ensure that there is no worsening/escalation of symptoms. - 4.
 Any athlete with signs or symptoms related to a concussion MUST be evaluated by a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions. - 5.
 The athlete MUST obtain an initial written clearance from one of the licensed health care professionals identified above directing her/him into a well-defined RTP stepped protocol similar to the one outlined below.
-If at any time signs or symptoms return during the RTP progression, the athlete should cease activity^{}. - 6.
+If at any time signs or symptoms return during the RTP progression, the athlete should cease activity. - 6.
 After the RTP protocol has been successfully administered (no longer exhibits any signs or symptoms or behaviors consistent with concussions), final written medical clearance is required by one of the licensed health care professionals identified above for the athlete to fully return to unrestricted participation in practices and competitions.